JusCampin/oss_boats/README.md

 - Shop access can be limited by job and jobgrade
 - Boats can be returned at the shop location via prompt or remotely using the in-boat menu after parking/beaching the boat somewhere
 - Config setting to prevent the spawning of NPC boats
-- Boats can be driven without sinking
+- Boats can be driven across the map without sinking

 #### Configuration
 Settings can be changed in the `config.lua` file.
 Here is an example of one shop: